Paolo Canevari: Career

 In 2010 the solo show “Nobody Knows” curated by Germano Celant at the Centro per l’Arte Contemporanea Luigi Pecci, Prato, in occasion of the show Electa published a comprehensive monograph curated by Germano Celant.
 Also in 2010 the show “Odi et Amo” at the GNAM Galleria Nazionale d’Arte Moderna Rome.
 In 2011 the solo show “Decalogo” at The Drawing Center, New York.In 2014 Out of Left Field, 4th Quadrilateral Biennial, Museum of Modern and Contemporary Art, Rijeka, Croatia.
 In 2015 Arts&Foods.
 Rituals since 1851, curated by Germano Celant.
 Triennale Milano.
 In 2016 he took part in the show Challenging Beauty– Insights of Italian Contemporary Art, Curated by Lorand Hegyi at the Parkview Green Contemporary Art Museum, Pechino, China.

-In 2018 the participation in the first Bangkok Biennale and in November of the same year his drawings are part of Andrea Camilleri book’s “Turkey don’t thank”.
+In 2018 the participation in the first Bangkok Biennale with the installation: "Monuments of the Memory, the Golden Room" and in November of the same year his drawings from the nineties series "Memoria Mia" accompany the short story book "I tacchini non thank "by Andrea Camilleri.
+In 2019 the retrospective of nine main cycles of works from 1990 to 2020 at the Christian Stein gallery in Milan.
+In 2020 the personal exhibition "Dark Matter" in the Gallery of Modern Art "G. Carandente" Palazzo Collicola Spoleto curated by Marco Tonelli and Lorenzo Fiorucci.
+In 2021 the solo show: “Self-portrait/Autoritratto”, Cardi Gallery, London.
+The solo show “Good-Year” in 2024 inside the evocative Umbrian archaeological area Carsulae, curated by Costantino D’Orazio.
+In 2025, solo exhibitions will be held at the Stein Gallery in Milan and “God Year” at the Pinacoteca Comunale, Palazzo Vitelli alla Cannoniera in Città di Castello, curated by Lorenzo Fiorucci.

-Paolo Canevari works are part of private and public collections including: Centro per l’arte Contemporanea Luigi Pecci, Prato, MoMA Museum of Modern Art, New York.
-Foundation Louis Vuitton pour la Creation, Paris.
-Cisneros Fontanals Art Foundation, Miami.
-Macro Museo d’Arte Contemporanea Roma.
-MART Museo d’Arte Contempornea di Trento e Rovereto.
-Johannesburg Art Gallery, Johannesburg.
-Istituto Nazionale per la Grafica Calcografia Nazionale, Roma.
-Perna Foundation, Capri.
-Olnick Spanu Art Program Garrison NY.
+His works are present in private and public collections including:

+Luigi Pecci Center for Contemporary Art, Prato; Museum of Modern Art MoMA, New York; Louis Vuitton pour la Creation, Paris; Cisneros Fontanals Art Foundation, Miami; Macro, Museum of Contemporary Art of Rome; MART Museum of Contemporary Art of Trento and Rovereto; Johannesburg Art Gallery, Johannesburg; National Institute for Graphics National Chalcography, Rome; GNAM National Gallery of Modern Art, Rome; Perna Foundation, Capri, Olnick Spanu Art Program Garrison NY.
+MAXXI, National Museum of XXI Century Arts, Rome, "G. Carandente" Modern Art Gallery Palazzo Collicola Spoleto.

-From 2011 Canevari undertook the “Monuments of the Memory” series; a piece of research based upon the traditional mediums of painting, sculpture and drawing.
+In April 2006, after a ten-year relationship, he married Serbian artist Marina Abramović; they divorced in 2009.